emeagenciadigital/meilisearchadmin/README.md

 ## Try it Today (demo)

 > **Warning**
-> Demo: Dont delete demo indexes or change configurations.
-You can try adding your own index and playing with it.
+> Demo: you will only be able to search and see all configurations.

 [Open demo](https://demo.meilisearchadmin.com/)